zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:
 - This led to a good deal of thinking about possible solutions.
-- We could re-consider client-server, but it felt like we'd still have a similar feeling of "undefined behavior" by having to handle networking-specific messages and gameplay handling.
+- We could re-consider client-server, but it felt like we'd still have a similar feeling of "undefined behavior" by having to do network-specific handling all throughout our gameplay code again.
-- I started thinking about what it would take to put the core Jumpy gameplay logic in it's own "Box", that only had deterministic tools in it.
+- I started thinking about what it would take to put the Jumpy's core gameplay logic in it's own deterministic "Box".
-- I started investigating how to make our own small, deterministic ECS that we could use in that Box.
+- We could make our own simple ECS that we could use, and we could make the whole world `.clone()`-able so that it would be trivial to snapshot and restore.
+- Or better than making our own, we could just find somebody else who did it.